 Can you the customer sign a waiver in order to avoid performing a prescribed skin test before a colour service?

 No, you cannot, regardless of what you sign, the hairdresser would still be negligent.
-The issue is one of insurance.
+The issue relates to insurance and law.
 All salon insurance policies state that Manufacturer’s instructions must be followed.
 Failure to follow Manufacturer’s instructions will void the insurance and the salon business will become directly liable.

 Although a skin allergy test must be completed at least 48 hours before colouring the hair, it remains valid for around 6 months.
 This means that if you have your hair coloured regularly you will in effect be having a skin test done every time you have your hair tinted.